 In this course, students study various aspects of contemporary production and post-production practices for the film and entertainment industries.
 Students are introduced to the role of a producer on a project, including what a producer does and various pitfalls to avoid.
 Students also learn how to work effectively with a producer, as well as what is involved in producing their own original work.

 This course builds upon the prior curriculum and immerses students in the world of documentary production.
-Throughout the course, students shoot and produce their own documentary, having completed pre-production in prior quarters.
-Students will spend time shooting, reviewing dailies, and addressing individualized production issues as they arise.
-Upon completion of this course, students will have shot all material to be used in the post-production phase of the film.
-The ultimate documentary short resulting from this course will be submitted to festivals and showcased for family, friends, and industry guests.
-Prerequisites: DIGI 3500, DIGI 3700A, DIGI 3700B, DIGI 4200
+Throughout the course, students shoot their own documentary, having completed pre-production in prior quarters.
+In addition to shooting, students spend time reviewing dailies and addressing individualized production issues as they arise.
+Upon completion of this course, students prepare finished material to be used in the post-production phase of the film.

 During this course, students edit their original documentary and prepare it for submission to the Sundance Film Festival.
 Students become familiar with all submission standards for the festival, and must meet all delivery requirements in order to successfully complete this course.
-Prerequisites: DIGI 3500, DIGI 3700A, DIGI 3700B, DIGI 4200, DIGI 4450
+Prerequisite: DIGI 4450

 This course builds upon the visual effects techniques learned earlier in the curriculum, exploring various plug-ins offered in the editing platforms in greater detail.
 Students learn advanced techniques used by industry professionals to manipulate footage, color correct content to create a mood or enhance the story, and even to create powerful visual illusions that contribute to a projects overall impact.

 This course explores advanced techniques in sound design and audio mixing.
 All areas of post-production sound design are applied during the editing phase of the project.
 Students learn to evaluate music choices, edit music, create sound effects to improve the story, edit dialogue, and effectively use sound design to enhance their storytelling capabilities.
-Prerequisites: DIGI 3500, DIGI 3700A, DIGI 3700B, DIGI 4200, DIGI 4450
+Prerequisite: DIGI 4450

 This course introduces students to cinema outside the U.S. through an examination of representative works, genres, and movements.
 The course provides a critical context and mapping strategies for the study of contemporary world cinema and introduces students to the categorization and global circulation of films.
 It explores the aesthetics, audiences, authorship, and concepts of the transnational.
 Students learn the history of internationalism in cinema, the role of film festivals, shifts in global popular cinema, and its relevance today.